 NDIS Workforce Capability Framework

-The NDIS Commission is leading the development of a national NDIS Workforce Capability Framework to support consistency in practice and delivery of quality disability services across Australia.
+The NDIS Commission is leading the implementation of a national NDIS Workforce Capability Framework to support consistency in practice and delivery of quality disability services across Australia.

 The Australian Government’s strategy to support the development the NDIS market, Growing the NDIS Market and Workforce Strategy, was released in early 2019.
 One of the priorities in that strategy is Developing Workforce Capability (3.1).

-The Capability Framework will translate the NDIS principles, Practice Standards and Code of Conduct into clear and observable behaviours that service providers and workers should demonstrate when delivering services to people with disability.
+The Capability Framework has been developed by the NDIS Commission and translates the Commission’s principles, Practice Standards and Code of Conduct into clear and observable behaviours that service providers and workers should demonstrate when delivering services to people with disability.

 Benefits of a Capability Framework